luiarthur/padawan/_ucscNotes/classicInf/glossary.md

 - Exercise: pick a distribution and find the sufficient statistic by identifying $g(.),h(.)$

-**MLE:** second derivative equivalent in bivariate case is the Hessian matrix H: Matrix of second derivatives.
+**Hessian:** In computing the MLE, the second derivative equivalent in bivariate case is the Hessian matrix H: Matrix of second derivatives.
 Evaluate $H=H(\hat\mu,\hat\phi)$ and check that it has all negative eigenvalues.
 True for higher dimensions.
 $$ H =
 \left(
   \begin{matrix}